-Roofing including roof space Repair category 2 Notes The roof covering appears to be original.
-Some slipped and weathered roof slates were noted at some locations.
+Roofing including roof space Repair category 2 Notes The roof tiles were found to be showing signs of typical weathering with areas of moss growth noted.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-The roof structure incorporates flat roof sections.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
-It may be prudent to confirm the service history of the roof covering.
-The advice of a roofing contractor should be obtained prior to purchase.

-Rainwater fittings

-Repair category 2

-Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
+Rainwater fittings Repair category 2 Notes Some of the rainwater goods are of an older style and some have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracked and weathered sections of roughcast/render noted to the main walls at some locations.
+Notes Weathered sections of roughcast noted to the main walls at some locations.
+Creeping plant growth noted at rear elevation.
 Normal levels of maintenance are recommended.

 Windows, external doors and joinery Repair category 2 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-The windows serving the property are of an age and type where ongoing reactive maintenance will be required for then to remain fully functional.
+The windows serving the property are of an age and type where ongoing reactive maintenance will be required for them to remain fully functional.
 This will include attention to frame work, opening mechanisms and other components.